cachance/MIS320Project/README.md

 3. Integrate Flask and SQLITE
 4. Create HTML Templates
 5. Format webpage with CSS  -  http://www.cssdesk.com/64MKn
 6. Modify to include external access
+  - Use ipconfig to on computer running webserver to find the IP Address
+  - Access from another computer using http://xx.xx.xx.xx:port# as format